tung/ruggrogue/book/field-of-view.md

 Next comes the general approach to calculating fields of view and the design considerations that come with it, followed by a high-level description of the algorithm used to calculate fields of view.
 The rest of the chapter will then describe the various parts of the RuggRogue source code that implement this algorithm.

-## How RuggRogue uses Fields of View
+## How Fields of View are used

-Before diving into how fields of view are calculated, it's useful to consider how it's used to begin with.
+Before diving into how fields of view are calculated, it's worth considering how they're used to begin with.
 The most obvious purpose of field of view calculation is to define and limit how much of the map the player can see at any given time, in order to generate a sense of mystery and danger in exploring unknown territory.
 However, it's also used for a number of other purposes.

 Monsters in the dungeon are subject to the same vision rules as the player and thus also have a field of view calculated for them.
 Monsters and the player both possess a `FieldOfView` component that tells the game to calculate the field of view when needed for the corresponding entity.
-The `FieldOfView` component itself, defined in the `src/components.rs` file, consists of the position and radius range of the field of view, a bit grid with a bit set for each visible tile and a dirty flag to prevent unnecessary recalculations.
+The `FieldOfView` component itself, defined in the `src/components.rs` file, consists of the position and range of the field of view, a bit grid with a bit set for each visible tile and a dirty flag to prevent unnecessary recalculations.
 All of this calculation is regulated by the `recalculate_fields_of_view` function defined in the `src/vision.rs` file; it's here that we get our first glimpse of the use of the `ruggrogue::field_of_view` function that calculates the field of view itself.
 Fields of view belonging to the player will update the memory of previously-seen map tiles stored in the `seen` bit grid field of the `Map` struct defined in the `src/map.rs` file.